Get to grips with your SQC by reading our guide to what it all means

 Interpreting your SQC: what does it all mean?

 Advanced Higher, Higher and National 5 qualifications are all graded using letters.

-- No Award – this is given if you get under the grade boundary for a D in your exam, or if you've failed to pass any units before your exam.
-Subjects that receive a No Award are printed on your cover letter from the SQA.
+- No Award: this is given if you get under the grade boundary for a D in your exam.
+Subjects that receive No Award are printed on your cover letter from the SQA.

 Bands refers to the tier of letter grade that you've received.
 Grades A-C have 2 bands each, whereas D only has one band.
 The bands are as follows:

 - A1 (A band 1) – an upper A

 - A2 (A band 2) – a lower A

 - B3 (B band 3) – an upper B

 - B4 (B band 4) – a lower B